 We finished with the Gender and focused on the Gong.
 This is by far my favorite instrument.
 I just love deep tones.

-We didn’t record in a studio.
-We had a pavilion outside of the house.
-You will experience some background sound like cicadas or rain.
+We had two different versions of the Gong one was larger than the other.
+I recorded with the DPA 4060 and an AKG C411 PP (contact microphone.)
+Since we didn’t record in a studio, you will experience some background sound like cicadas or rain.
 I reduced the noise the best I could in post without losing any quality in the sound and sometimes you will hear the sounds in the background.
-On the other hand, it creates a nice authentic flair how Ubud sound like at night.
+On the other hand, it creates a nice authentic vibe how Ubud sound like at night.

 Later on, we found a broom in the corner and recorded some weird sounds with it as well.
 You will find all these sounds in the Bandcamp album down below.

 Last but not least is the Ching Ching.
 This is a very fun instrument.
 If you love the sound of very high tones, this is the one for you and a perfect instrument for you to experience!